Painter602/EDLogReader/README.md

 4. Download one of the current release files (.zip files).

-## Why not distribute an executable version?
-I do now.

 ## After uploading
 There are three configuration files:
 1) conf.json